maphew/zadam-trilium-wiki/Privacy-policy.md

 ### Trilium Notes

-Trilium Notes does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc. The data flows only between user controlled / installed applications without any intermediary.
+Trilium Notes does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc. The data flows only between user controlled / installed applications, without any intermediary.

 Automatic network activity consists of:

-* Trilium periodically queries URL [https://github.com/zadam/trilium/releases](https://github.com/VundIe/trilium/releases/tag/fac9fef) to see if there's a new stable version released. (check only, there's no automatic download and/or installation).
+* Trilium periodically queries URL [https://github.com/zadam/trilium/releases](https://github.com/zadam/trilium/releases) to see if there's a new stable version released. (check only, there's no automatic download and/or installation).
 * Trilium will download spelling dictionaries automatically as needed based on language settings

 ### Trilium Web Clipper

-Trilium Web Clipper does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc. The data flows only between user controlled / installed applications without any intermediary.
+Trilium Web Clipper does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc. The data flows only between user controlled / installed applications, without any intermediary.

 ### Trilium Sender for Android

-Trilium Sender for Android does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc. The data flows only between user controlled / installed applications without any intermediary.
+Trilium Sender for Android does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc. The data flows only between user controlled / installed applications, without any intermediary.